bluesky66-dev/kibana/x-pack/plugins/apm/dev_docs/routing_and_linking.md

 ### Cross-app linking

-Other helpers and components in [the Links directory](../public/components/shared/Links) allow linking to other Kibana apps.
+Other helpers and components in [the Links directory](../public/components/shared/Links) allow linking to other HyperSec Kibana apps.